AustinWiley/React-clicky-game/README.md

 # React-clicky-game
-Memory game built with React with Adventure Time characters.
+Memory game built with React featuring Adventure Time characters.

-## Overview

-For this assignment, you'll create a memory game with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

 ### Instructions

-1. Check out the [example solution](https://clicky-game.netlify.com/) and study the app's basic functionality.

-2. Create a new React application using [Create React App](https://github.com/facebookincubator/create-react-app).
+1. The application will render different images of Adventure Time characters to the screen.
+Each image will listen for click events.

+2. The application will keep track of the user's score.
+The user's score will be incremented when clicking an image for the first time.
+The user's score will be reset to 0 if they click the same image more than once.

+5. Every time an image is clicked, the images rendered to the page will shuffle themselves in a random order.

+6. Once the user's score is reset after an incorrect guess, the game will restart.

 ![clicky game](https://github.com/AustinWiley/React-clicky-game/blob/master/image%20(4).jpg)

-3. The application should render different images (of your choice) to the screen.
-Each image should listen for click events.

-4. The application should keep track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
-The user's score should be reset to 0 if they click the same image more than once.

-5. Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.

-6. Once the user's score is reset after an incorrect guess, the game should restart.

 ## Website